UKnowWhoIm/whatsapp-telegram-bridge/README.md

 6. It will display a QR code for whatsapp authentication, scan the QR code using whatsapp.
 You won't have to do this again.

+## Limitations

+- Since WhatsApp has no official API, the API used is based on WhatsApp Web.
+So you can't use WhatsApp Web while running this.

+- WhatsApp Web relies on your phone's internet too, so even if you deploy this on a server, your phone must have 24x7 internet access too.

 ## Acknowledgements

 Whatsapp API - [Venom](https://github.com/orkestral/venom)